vanHeemstraSystems/affine/300/100/README.md

 # Elements of Affine

+> Definition of blocks and pages of AFFiNE is in [Blocks with Databases](https://docs.affine.pro/docs/blocks-with-databases).
+> Everything in AFFiNE is a Block

 Based on "Elements of Affine" at https://docs.affine.pro/docs/core-concepts/elements-of-affine

 Let’s go through all the elements and their structures that make up AFFiNE.